-Below is the summary of the presentations and activity that took place at the regularly scheduled Board of Regents meeting on November 14, 2018.
+Below is the summary of the presentations and activity that took place at the Virtual Board of Regents meeting on November 11, 2020.

-The Board’s next regularly scheduled meeting will be on January 16, 2019.
+There will be a special Board of Regents meeting on December 2, 2020.
+The Board’s next regularly scheduled meeting will be January 20, 2021.

 Board of Regents